rajatguptarg/git-tutorial/README.md

 Git Tutorial
 =============

-This is for understanding of basic concepts of Git.
+This is for understanding of basic concepts of Git and GitHub.